-Sara Grossman is a writer and editor from California and cofounder of the Angles art collective.
-She has written about campus LGBTQ issues, US racial inequalities, and international migration, among other sociopolitical topics.
-She now writes and edits articles on US policy and social justice for UC Berkeley’s Haas Institute and works as editorial director of Good Point agency.
+Sara Grossman is a writer from California and the director and cofounder of the Angles art collective.
+She has written about campus LGBTQ issues, racial inequities, and international migration, among other topics.
+She is a writer and editor for for UC Berkeley’s Haas Institute, where she writes about equity policy and social justice issues.

 Rasha Hilwi is an Arab Palestinian writer, cultural journalist, and blogger.
 Her texts are published in major Arab newspapers, in online media, and on cultural platforms.
 Rasha explores how people express their cultures away from “home,” as well as love stories within different political, social, and cultural contexts.
-Read some of her work.
+Follow her on Twitter here.

 Nikhil Chaudhary is an architect, urbanist and sustainability campaigner who is also a prolific graphic artist.
 Originally from India, Nikhil has particular interest in topics related to urbanisation, urban planning, urban design, and urban development.
 Find more of his work here.

 Julia Joubert is a South African radio presenter, YouTuber, and writer with a passion for storytelling.
 After working for a major broadcasting company down south she moved to Berlin to further explore her role in the medium, seeking to create conversation through shared observation, discussion and a little comic relief.
 Find her on Youtube here.